Skip to content

 Introduction

-This Document explains SSO code developed by AIV.
-In this document, we have explained each method of SSO help user to understand.
+This document explains the SSO code developed by AIV.
+In this document, we have explained each method of SSO to help users understand.
 Additionally, we have demonstrated here how users and roles can be created dynamically.

 With normal SSO, the signed-in user is checked against the list of users available in the AIV user table.
 However, there might be clients who require that if the logged-in user in the third-party application does not exist in AIV, then the user and role details should be read from the URL and automatically added to AIV, with the appropriate role assigned.